rafimahbub59/Discriminant-Formulas-and-Machine-Learning-Models-for-the-Detection-of--thalassemia-/README.md

 # Discriminant-Formulas-and-Machine-Learning-Models-for-the-Detection-of--thalassemia-
-This repository contains the dataset analysis, evaluation pipelines, and code for differentiating $\beta$-Thalassemia Trait ($\beta$TT) from Iron Deficiency Anemia (IDA) using Complete Blood Count (CBC) parameters.
+This repository contains the dataset analysis, evaluation pipelines, and code for differentiating beta Thalassemia Trait  from Iron Deficiency Anemia (IDA) using Complete Blood Count (CBC) parameters.
 This work is optimized for cost-effective, large-scale screening in resource-limited settings like Bangladesh.

 📋 Project Overview :
 Distinguishing between $\beta$TT and IDA is critical for effective thalassemia screening.
 This cross-sectional diagnostic study ($n = 467$ diagnostic subset out of $2,514$ screened) evaluates and compares traditional hematological discriminant formulas alongside modern Machine Learning (ML) algorithms.